beck1888/blib/README.md

 This codebase has tools for many very different jobs, so I've tried to document what does what.

+Also, I did use AI to help me clean up a lot of this code so other people can understand it.
+Just felt like I should mention that.

 ## The "system" Folder

 ### terminal.py